Navier-Stokes-Cahn-Hilliard system in a $3$D perforated domain with free slip and source term: Existence and homogenization: Preliminary results

-In this section we introduce suitable inverses of the divergence, commonly known as Bogovski\u{\i} operators, defined on the porous fluid domain $\Omega_p^\e$ and on the solid obstacle domain $\Omega_s^\e$; see \cite{BogovM01,novotny2004,galdi2011}.
-The existence of a Bogovski\u{\i}--type inverse of the divergence, with bounds depending only on the Lipschitz character of the domain, is classical for fixed (i.e.\ $\e$--independent) domains $\Omega$; see, for instance, \cite{AcostaDuranMuschietti06,CostabelMcIntosh10} and the references therein.
+In this section we introduce suitable inverses of the divergence, commonly known as Bogovski\u{\i} operators, defined on the porous fluid domain $\O_p^\e$ and on the solid obstacle domain $\O_s^\e$; see \cite{BogovM01,novotny2004,galdi2011}.
+The existence of a Bogovski\u{\i}-type inverse of the divergence, with bounds depending only on the Lipschitz character of the domain, is classical for fixed domains $\O$; see \cite{AcostaDuranMuschietti06,CostabelMcIntosh10} and the references therein.

-In contrast, the porous medium $\Omega_p^\e$ is an $\e$--dependent perforated domain, in which the size of the holes is proportional to the mutual distance (or period) $\e$.
+In contrast, $\O_p^\e$ is an $\e$-dependent perforated domain in which the size of the holes is proportional to the period $\e$.
 In this setting we have the following result.